Best Mattress for Arthritis: Reviews and Buyer’s Guide

 Every Amerisleep mattress comes with a 100-night sleep trial and a 20-year warranty.
 To buy one of these beds, visit their website.

 We like the Zoma Mattress for those with arthritis because it’s designed to alleviate pain points and prevent new ones from forming.
-Originally engineered for athletes to promote better recovery, the Zoma can work as a great mattress to relieve arthritis pain.
+Originally engineered for athletes to promote better recovery by limiting potential sleep disturbances, the Zoma can work as a great mattress to relieve arthritis pain.

 The first layer of the Zoma is 2 inches of gel-infused memory foam; it’s both contouring and cooling to help you sleep comfortably all night long.
 Within this layer lies Triangulex™ technology, a zoned support system.
 The foam around the center of this layer feels firmer to offer enhanced spinal support and prevent sinkage.